shane-kercheval/mcp-this/README.md

 ## Configuration Format

 Configuration can be provided as either a YAML file or a JSON string.
-The format supports defining tools directly.
+The format supports defining both tools and prompts.

 ### Basic Structure